 Andreas also wrote a book called Mastering Bitcoin which is not as technical as one might think.
 I would go as far as to name it the manual, although it is not exactly that.
 But it is a good place to start, and if you’re not a software engineer, and considering this space is complicated, you’ll find other books harder to read and understand.

 Andreas is a professor, so he has the skills to make you understand something as complicated as bitcoin and blockchain, using simple words and associations.
 It’s safe to say that he’s a trusted source in regards to everything (especially technical) on bitcoin and blockchain.
 And the best part is he’s putting (for free) a lot of content out there.
 You can probably spend the next year (easily) browsing his YouTube channel.
 He also has a book called Mastering Ethereum, which is another successful blockchain project.

-Where can I buy Bitcoin and crypto in Canada?
+Where to buy Bitcoin and crypto in Canada?

 I’m glad you asked.
-Here’s the short and sweet answers, and the companies I use to buy my crypto.
+Here are the short and sweet answers, and the companies I use to buy my crypto.

 Let’s discuss them individually.